-Many states have recognized the need for this type of exemption in their statutes.
-They are also referred to as interpretive statements or policy statements.
-These states have defined interpretive and policy statements differently from rules, and also excused agencies creating them from some or all of the procedural requirements for rulemaking.
+Subsection (a) exempts guidance documents from the procedures that are required for issuance of rules.
+Many states have recognized the need for this type of exemption in their administrative procedure statutes.
+These states have defined guidance documents-or interpretive rules and policy statements-differently from rules, and have also excused agencies creating them from some or all of the procedural requirements for rulemaking.
 See Ala.
-Ala.
-Code Section 41-22-3(9)(c) (2000) ("memoranda, directives, manuals, or other communications which do not substantially affect the legal rights of, or procedures available to, the public."); Colo.
-Colo.
-Rev. Stat.
-Section 24-4-102(15), 24-4-103(1) (exception for interpretive rules or policy statements "which are not meant to be binding as rules"); AMAX, Inc. v.
+Code § 41-22-3(9)(c) ("memoranda, directives, manuals, or other communications which do not substantially affect the legal rights of, or procedures available to, the public"); Colo.
+Rev. Stat. § 24-4-102(15), 24-4-103(1) (exception for interpretive rules or policy statements "which are not meant to be binding as rules"); AMAX, Inc. v.
 Grand County Bd. of Equalization, 892 P.2d 409, 417 (Colo.
 Ct.
 App.
-1994) (assessors' manual is interpretive rule) (2001); Ga.
-Ga.
-Code Ann., Section 50-13-4 ("Prior to the adoption, amendment, or repeal of any rule, other than interpretive rules or general statements of policy, the agency shall") (emphasis added); Mich, M.C.L.A.
-24.207(h) (excepts "A form with instructions, an interpretive statement, a guideline, an informational pamphlet, or other material that in itself does not have the force and effect of law but is merely explanatory.).
-Wyoming, WY ST Section 16-3-103 ("Prior to an agency's adoption, amendment or repeal of all rules other than interpretative rules or statements of general policy, the agency shall") (emphasis added) and see In re GP, 679 P.2d 976, 996-97 (Wyo.
+1994) (assessors' manual is interpretive rule); Ga.
+Code Ann. § 50-13-4 ("Prior to the adoption, amendment, or repeal of any rule, other than interpretive rules or general statements of policy, the agency shall [follow notice-and-comment procedure]") (emphasis added); Mich.
+Comp.
+Laws § 24.207(h) (defining "rule" to exclude "[a] form with instructions, an interpretive statement, a guideline, an informational pamphlet, or other material that in itself does not have the force and effect of law but is merely explanatory"); Wyo.
+Stat.
+Ann. § 16-3-103 ("Prior to an agency's adoption, amendment or repeal of all rules other than interpretative rules or statements of general policy, the agency shall . . . ") (emphasis added); In re GP, 679 P.2d 976, 996-97 (Wyo.
 1984).
-See also, Michael Asimow, Guidance Documents in the States: Toward a Safe Harbor, 54 Admin.
-L. Rev. 631(2002).
-(Professor Asimow estimates that more than thirty states have adopted some provision for agency guidance documents such as interpretive and policy statements).
+See also Michael Asimow, "Guidance Documents in the States: Toward a Safe Harbor," 54 Admin.
+L. Rev. 631 (2002) (estimating that more than thirty states have relaxed rulemaking requirements for agency guidance documents such as interpretive and policy statements).
+The federal Administrative Procedure Act draws a similar distinction.
+See 5 U.S.C. § 553(b)(A) (exempting "interpretative rules [and] general statements of policy" from notice-and-comment procedural requirements).